 The Free Spec Op Nutrition Guide

 I’m not sure I’ll ever have to make use of its portions dealing with “missions in water and at depth” or “unconventional warfare.”
-But generally this book has some of the most concise advice on eating for physical performance I have seen.
+But this book has some of the most concise advice on eating for physical performance I have seen.

 Among others, it covers the following topics: